Education in Croatia: Secondary education

 Secondary schools supply students with primary subjects needed for the necessary work environment in Croatia.
-People who completed secondary school are classified as "medium expertise" (srednja stručna sprema or SSS).
+People who complete secondary school are classified as medium expertise (srednja stručna sprema or SSS).

 Graduates of vocational schools lasting for 4 years are allowed to sit for the national graduation exam (državna matura) and attend university.
 Graduates of vocational schools lasting 3 years can attend technical vocational higher education institutions, however both groups of students are also eligible to work after completing secondary school just like art school graduates, while gymnasium graduates must go to university.

 The process of getting into a high school in Croatia is rather difficult.
-A student chooses 5 schools which they want to go to (students that are interested in vocational schools may choose two programs within a school) and then list them.
-The first school on the list is the school that the student wants to go to the most.
-In Croatia, the maximum number of points while signing up is 80; the points are gathered from primary school grades and any extra criteria such as competitions, diseases and similar.
-The point threshold is a certain number of points below which a student can't sign up for the school.
-For an example, if a certain school has the point threshold of 65, nobody with 64 or less points can sign up.
-Schools usually have quotas of how many students can enroll in that particular year.
+A student chooses 5 schools which they wish to attend (students that are interested in vocational schools may choose two programs within a school) and then list them by priority.
+A point system determines whether a student may enroll.
+The maximum number of points while signing up is 80; these points are gathered from primary school grades (from 5th to 8th grade) and other extra criteria, such as additional points for high placements in different subject knowledge competitions.
+Schools usually have quotas determining the number of students which can enroll in a particular school year.

-There are currently around 90 gymnasiums and 300 vocational schools in Croatia.
-The public secondary schools are under the jurisdiction of regional government, the counties.
+There are currently around 90 gymnasia and 300 vocational schools in Croatia.
+Public secondary schools are under the jurisdiction of regional governments (counties).

 Higher education

-Students can enroll into two basic kinds of higher education:
+Students may enroll into two basic kinds of higher education: